BOMBARDIER/BRIEF (URGENT)

-Bombardier Inc (BBDb.TO): * Commercial aircraft chief Mike Arcamone says C-Series is on track for
+Bombardier Inc (BBDb.TO): * Commercial aircraft chief Mike Arcamone says "absolutely" happy with sales of

 * Blackstone, Carlyle consider $2 billion sale of service king - Bloomberg citing sources Source text : http://bloom.bg/2lIXVrx Further company coverage: